pavlelekic/retry-failed-promise/README.md

 ```javascript
 retryFailedPromise(promiseGeneratorFn, maxRetries);
 ```
 It receives two arguments, the first one is a function that generates the promise (see Step 1), the second is maximum number of retries in case promise fails.
-It returns a single promise that will succeed as soon as the original promise succeeds in any retry attempts, or fail if all retry attempts fail.
+It returns a single promise that will succeed as soon as the original promise succeeds in any of the retry attempts, or fail if all retry attempts fail.